kbhimanavarjula/ams-iot/README.md

 8. If you are new, use sign-up to login into the web app.(or)if your account is already existed then provide the credentials to login.

-9. The web page will take around 5 to 10 minutes to open.
+9. The web page will take few minutes to open(refresh the page).

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/84.png)